clementmiao/clementmiao-cs123/README.md

 We cluster them with a k-means algorithm
 ###Matchups
 Our file goes takes in a list of clusters that was output from the previous step and goes through each game and keeps track of how each batter did against the different clusters, and outputs a text file where each line is a batter with one pair of (hits + walks, plate appearences) for each cluster.
+    Once again, we used Hadoop to do this task, and one of the difficulties we faces was being able to have hadoop read in both the clusters text file and the game data to work with while still having both sets of information accessible to all mappers.
+Hence somehow, we needed to "parallelize" the clusters file, and purely loading it onto hdfs and reading it that way did not initially work.
+What ended up working was caching it on hdfs, havving in the setup function of the mapper that would be able to read this file from the hdfs cache, and then population an ArrayList of strings, which each element of the ArrayList representing a series of pitchers who belong in the same cluster.
 ###Graph Database
 Graph database stuff
 ###Testing Our Results